Brian Fay (runner): 2025

 He finished tenth in the 5000 metres at the 2025 Shanghai Diamond League event in China on 3 May 2025.
 He was selected for the 2025 European Athletics Team Championships Second Division in Maribor in June 2025.
 He was runner-up to Andrew Coscoran in the 5000m at the 2025 Irish Athletics Championships.
 In September 2025, he competed over 5000 metres at the 2025 World Championships in Tokyo, Japan, without advancing to the final.

+Fay won the Irish National Cross Country Championships held in Derry on 23 November 2025, finishing ahead of Nick Griggs and Cormac Dalton.
+Fay helped the Irish men's team to a silver medal at the 2025 European Cross Country Championships in Lagoa, Portugal on 14 December 2025, placing tenth overall in the men's individual race, the second Irishman home after Jack O'Leary.

+2026

+Fay was selected for the 2026 World Athletics Cross Country Championships in Tallahassee, where he placed 16th overall.
+On 26 July, he placed third overall behind Darragh McElhinney and Jack O'Leary in the 5000 metres at the 2026 Irish championships.
+In August, he competed at the 2026 European Athletics Championships in Birmingham, England, in the 5000 metres, placing fourteenth.